kailigu/ud036_StarterCode/README.md

 ## Functionaltiy of files:

-**media.py**: A class that includes the title, image, tralier of movies is defined
+**media.py**: A class that includes the title, image, trailer of movies is defined

 **fresh_tomatoes.py**: Receive a list of movies and show them in **fresh_tomatoes.html**